Phoenix6296/Tic-Tac-Toe/README.md

 1)It was not responsive i.e; it was not a flexible website and can only be viewed on large size devices such as desktop.
 2)Sound effect makes a game much more attractive and in the given link of project there were no sound effects.
 3)There was no score table that can show the score of the Players X and O.
-4)In the given project "onclick()" was used which is an old school method.
-EventListener is a much better choice.

 Changes made by me-